 The MVC plant processes fresh tailings and Cauquenes historic tailings from El Teniente.
 The processing plant consists of grinding and flotation to recover copper concentrates.
 The plant employs primary cyclone classification to separate the tailings into coarse and fine fractions.
-The fine fraction is processed in unconventional scavenger cascade flotation cells.
+The Cauquenes fine fraction is processed in a recently constructed conventional flotation cell circuit followed by an unconventional scavenger cascade flotation cell circuit.
 The coarse fraction is ground in ball mills to reduce particle size and then is processed in conventional rougher and cleaner flotation circuits to produce a sulphide concentrate.
 Once the tailings have been processed at MVC, they are returned to the concrete channel and flow 50 km to El Teniente’s Caren tailings impoundment.
 Tailings volumes in excess of the channel capacity to Caren are deposited by MVC in the Colihues tailings impoundment.

 Long Term Partner – World’s Largest Underground Copper Mine

-Amerigo, through its 100% owned MVC operation, produces copper concentrates under a long term partnership with Codelco’s El Teniente, the world’s largest underground copper mine.
-El Teniente commenced copper production in 1904 and a new mine level project is expected to extend the mine life by 50 years.
+Amerigo, through its 100% owned MVC operation, produces copper concentrates under a long term relationship with Codelco’s El Teniente, the world’s largest underground copper mine.
+El Teniente commenced copper production in 1904 and a new mine level project currently under construction is expected to extend the mine life by 50 years.

 MVC has contracts with El Teniente to process fresh and historic tailings generated from the El Teniente mine.
 As of 2015, MVC’s copper concentrates are produced under a tolling agreement with El Teniente.